becksonq/yii2-blog/README.md

 Yii2 blog
 =========
-Yii2 blog for bootstrap4 createx theme
+Yii2 blog for bootstrap4 <strong>createx</strong> theme

+###Warning!
+This project is for 2myshop.ru site only.
+Don't try to install it in your project.

 Installation
 ------------